 The University of Mary Hardin-Baylor prepares students for leadership, service, and faith-informed discernment in a global society.
 Academic excellence, personal attention, broad-based scholarship and a commitment to a Baptist vision for education distinguish our Christ-centered learning community.

 Broad-based Education.
 We believe an educated person is one who not only has mastered a chosen field of study but also has gained an understanding and appreciation for the intellectual and cultural traditions of a diverse world.
-The university seeks to develop graduates of strong Christian character and integrity who are able to communicate effectively, think critically, and solve complex problems.
+Through traditional liberal arts programs and professional programs at both the undergraduate and graduate levels, the university seeks to develop graduates of strong Christian character and integrity who are able to communicate effectively, think critically, and solve complex problems.
 In addition, we strive to inspire a lifelong love for learning so that graduates may face challenges successfully in an ever-changing world.

 Teaching Excellence.
 We value well-qualified educators who are committed to effective, innovative teaching that prepares students to excel in their particular fields, to think creatively and critically, and to integrate facts across disciplines.
 Our faculty members exhibit an intellectual curiosity and passion for their fields of study which, in turn, stimulate our students to excel academically.
 To that end, the university is committed to maintaining an atmosphere of academic freedom and providing faculty members with resources and opportunities to enhance teaching effectiveness and to be engaged in a wide range of scholarly activities.
 The university seeks to identify, recognize, and reward those faculty members who exhibit exceptional teaching ability.

 Service.
-We value our role as a Christ-centered university which serves the educational, cultural, civic, and economic needs of our world by providing service opportunities.
-We strive to instill within students a lifelong sense of responsibility to contribute to the improvement of their communities.
-As a university, we offer consulting, professional services, and cultural events to enrich and improve the greater community.
+We value our role as a Christ-centered university which addresses educational, cultural, civic, and economic needs by providing service opportunities for students, faculty, and staff.
+We strive to instill within students an awareness of people in need and a commitment to seeking solutions, both locally and globally.

 Students as Individuals.
 We respect each student as a unique individual who has a distinct perspective on the world.
 Therefore, we welcome students from diverse backgrounds and understand that exposure to different cultures and experiences within a Christian environment enrich the educational process.
 The university strives to create an atmosphere where every student is an integral part of our learning community.
 We place student achievement first and emphasize this through personal attention, small class sizes, teaching excellence, campus activities, athletic programs, and leadership opportunities.
 The university is committed to encouraging each student to reach his or her potential spiritually, academically, socially, and physically.